nasa/terra-ui-components/docs/pages/getting-started/installation.md

 ### Dark Theme

 The code above will load the light theme.
-If you want to use the [dark theme](/getting-started/themes#dark-theme) instead, update the stylesheet as shown below and add `<html class="gd-theme-dark">` to your page.
+If you want to use the [dark theme](/getting-started/themes#dark-theme) instead, update the stylesheet as shown below and add `<html class="edux-theme-dark">` to your page.

 <!-- prettier-ignore -->
 ```html